rhodrium45/whisper-pyannote-transcription-to-TextGrid/README.md

 Converts audio files (.wav, .mp3, .mp4) into a diarized Praat Textgrid using transcription from Whisper and diarization from Pyannote.
-This script was originally written to serve as a transcription pipeline for the MEET corpus created at KTH Royal Insitute of Technology.
+This script was originally written to serve as a transcription pipeline for the MEET corpus created at KTH Royal Institute of Technology.

 In order to run this, you will need access to the precision-2 model.
 This requires a premium subscription to Pyannote, but as of February 2026 there is a free trial available for 1 month.